livioschlaepfer/CIL2021/README.md

 **Final Kaggle Submission**

-The final kaggle submission score was obtained by averaging over the outputs of the conducted experiments.
-Either reproduce all of our experiments by updating `custom.yaml` according to the configuration of the desired experiment and run:
+The final Kaggle submission score was obtained by averaging over the outputs of the experiments for (TODO: add experiments).
+Either reproduce the scores of the mentioned experiments by updating `custom.yaml` according to steps introduced above or refer to the results provided under (add link to polybox).

+(TODO) To average over the outputs and obtain the submission file run:
 ```
 python3 runner_training.py -config custom.yaml
 python3 runner_test.py -config custom.yaml
 python3 mask_to_submission.py
 ```

-Or refer to the results provided under (add link to polybox).

 ## Configuration files

-To reproduce our results which were presented in our report the interested user will mainly interact with configuration files stored in the "configs" folder.
-Below is a detailed list of all the eligible settings/flags/variables which need to be specified in order to launch a run.
+To reproduce the scores presented in our report the interested user will mainly interact with the configuration files under `configs/`.
+Below is a detailed list of all possible settings/flags/variables configurable in order to run arbitrary experiments.

 - model_name: str, refers to the model/baseline to be used.
 Choices are ["unet_baseline", "fcnres50_baseline", "deeplabv3"]
 - checkpoint_name: str, name of the current experiment.
 Creates folder in path_dict["model_store"] and saves corresponding data (weights, predictions etc.)